artmetla/DejaView/src/android_internal/README.md

-This directory contains code that accesses Android (hw)binder interfaces and is dynamically loaded and used by traced_probes / perfetto command line client.
+This directory contains code that accesses Android (hw)binder interfaces and is dynamically loaded and used by traced_probes / dejaview command line client.
 The code in this directory is built as a separate .so library and can depend on on Android internals.